-Since the passage of Bill 23 by the provincial government in late 2022, the workload of the City's Heritage Planning program has increased significantly to respond to the legislative changes to the Ontario Heritage Act and its associated regulations.
+Since the passage of Bill 23 by the Provincial government in late 2022, the workload of the City's Heritage Planning program has increased significantly to respond to the legislative changes to the Ontario Heritage Act and its associated regulations.
 Alongside major revisions required to the City's heritage planning policies, the primary impact of Bill 23 has been a substantial increase in the number of designations being brought forward to Council in response to provincial direction to review and designate listed properties on municipal heritage registers.
-In 2023, the City designated 26 properties, a large increase from previous years where, in general, 2 or 3 properties would be brought forward for designation each year.
+Since January 2023, the City has designated 48 properties, a large increase from previous years where, in general, 2 or 3 properties would be brought forward for designation each year.
 The process of designation requires the research and writing of heritage evaluation reports, presentation of reports and by-laws to the Municipal Heritage Committee and Council, the issuance of notices and other documents, and communications with property owners.
 This work must be completed while still maintaining the other core functions of the City's Heritage Planning program.

-In order to alleviate some of this workload, staff applied for and have received funding through the YCW program to fund a 36-week internship position to support the City's Heritage Planning program.
-The position funded through the YCW stream will undertake several activities:
+In order to alleviate some of this portfolio's workload, staff applied for and have received funding through the YCW program to fund an eight-month (36-week) internship position to support the City's Heritage Planning program.
+The position funded through the YCW stream will undertake and support several ongoing and core projects of the Heritage Planning program, including the following: